I am an EU national living in the UK. What will I need to do?

 When do I need to apply for settled status?

-The Scheme is open and the latest information we have from the government is that, if you are in the UK prior to 31 December 2020, you will have until 30 June 2021 to submit an application.
-However, in the event that there is ‘no-deal’ this deadline may change.
-The University of Liverpool is continuing to monitor developments and will communicate any updates as and when further information becomes available.
+If you were in the UK prior to 31 December 2020, you will have until 30 June 2021 to submit an application.
+The University of Liverpool is continuing to monitor developments and will communicate further relevant updates.

 Why do I need to apply for settled status?

-You will need to apply for settled status if you wish to stay in the UK beyond 31 December 2020 to either live, work or study.
+You will need to apply for settled status if you wish to stay in the UK to either live, work or study.
 Having settled status will mean that you continue to be eligible for:

 - Public services, such as healthcare and schools